nt03/HarryPotter_fanfics/ffnet/README.md

 Scarper for getting structured Harry Potter fanfiction metadata from [fanfiction.net](https://www.fanfiction.net/book/Harry-Potter/) written in Python

-The code 'scrape2.py' should be run from the commandline along with the page numbers to be scraped for example, `python scrape2.py 2 5` should be entered on the cmd, to get all the fanfics from pages 2 to 5
+The code 'scrape2.py' should be run from the commandline along with the page numbers to be scraped.

+For example,
+    `python scrape2.py 2 5`
+should be entered in the cmd, to get all the fanfics from pages 2 to 5

 The codes returns a CSV file of all the stories in the pages, with the following fields:
 1. title,